 Plenty of income, whether you keep working, stop working, or take a break.

-- When and how should I take some of my chips off the table?
+- When and how to take some my chips off the table

-- How much do I need to sell my business for in order to create LFF?
-Could I get there without selling?
+- How much you need to sell your business for in order to create LFF

-- Should I focus more on growing cash flow or on equity value?
+- Whether you should focus more on growing cash flow or on equity value

-- How could I spend more time with family without torpedoing our lifestyle?
+- How to spend more time with family without torpedoing your lifestyle

 On top of that, you might wonder how to pay for college, whether that new house makes sense, if your estate plan is outdated, or if you still need that insurance policy you bought ages ago.

 Great decisions require context.
 To create context, you need a plan.

 You might have a plan for your business, but you also need a plan for your money.